BasilioCarpentieri/PMD-backend/README.md

 Supabase provides the database + auto-generated API + access control (via RLS) in one place.

+RLS auth policies
+INSERT: Allow insert access for all + Applied to:public role
+SELECT: Allow read access for all + Applied to:public role

 🌐 Render

 We created a Web Service in Render, which hosts the FastAPI backend.
 Render gives us a public HTTPS URL, which we plug into our FastAPI main.py so GPT knows where to call your backend from.